 Picking a ski boot seems more complicated than picking a regular snow boot, but it's really all about size.
 Head over to your local ski shop and have their patient staff help you with this process.
 Much easier than trying to do this on your own.

-Skiing can be a lot of energy for a parent.
+Skiing can take a lot of energy for a parent.
 Helping them get dressed and undressed can be daunting.
 This is why you need to help your kids learn how to dress themselves.
 Spend time practicing before the ski trip gets here.
 Let your kids get dressed and then undressed, it’s great practice for them.
-Plus, it takes a lot of stress off of you.
+Plus, it takes stress off of you.
 Learning how to ski is such a great way to teach your kids responsibility.

 How do you dress your kids for skiing?
 Did I miss anything in the process of making sure our kids have everything they need?